-Color Change: There is the possibility of irregular color variations within the skin including areas that are both lighter and darker.
-Permanent darkening of skin has occurred after dermabrasion.
-A line of demarcation between normal skin and skin treated with dermabrasion can occur.
+Color Change: Laser resurfacing may potentially change the natural color of your skin.
+Skin redness usually lasts 1-3 months and occasionally 6 months following laser skin resurfacing.
+There is the possibility of irregular color variations within the skin including areas that are both lighter and darker.
+A line of demarcation between normal skin and skin treated with lasers can occur.